FriendsOfBehat/MinkExtension/doc/index.md

 - SahiDriver - `behat/mink-sahi-driver`
 - ZombieDriver - `behat/mink-zombie-driver`

-**Note**
+> [!NOTE]

-All drivers share the same API, which means that you could use multiple drivers for the same suite - whichever one fits your needs for concrete scenarios.
-Don't try to stick to a single driver as there's simply no universal solution - every driver has its pros and cons.
+> All drivers share the same API, which means that you could use multiple drivers
+> for the same suite - whichever one fits your needs for concrete scenarios.
+Don't
+> try to stick to a single driver as there's simply no universal solution - every
+> driver has its pros and cons.

 ### Additional Parameters